rolemadelen/blog-v1/posts/blog/en-leetcode-find-the-index-of-the-first-occurrence-in-a-string.md

 ---
-title: '28.
+title: '0028.
 Find the Index of the First Occurrence in a String'
+posttitle: 'Leetcode #0028'
+postsubtitle: 'Find the Index of the First Occurrence in a String'
 date: '2022-09-24 07:00:00'
 tags:
   - leetcode